 The grade here is just the length here.
 I expected the match to be somewhat longer and having Rousey as a distraction instead of giving the DQ win would have better.
 But as stated earlier, we got what we wanted and the historic triple threat match is set to finally happen.

-The Shield def.
-Drew McIntyre, Bobby Lashley and Baron Corbin
+The Shield (Seth Rollins, Roman Reigns, and Dean Ambrose) def.
+Drew McIntyre, Bobby Lashley, and Baron Corbin

 Rollins and Lashley started for their respective teams, but the crowd came alive as Reigns and McIntyre entered the match.
 Reigns and Rollins then started a two-on-one beating to McIntyre.